pTpTk/gem5/writeup.md

 2023/10/08
 ### Gem5 Debug
 I guess I forgot to test the new instruction with Gem5.
 The issue is in the ISA generation.
 Before I replaced the x87 instructions with the special branch.
 The execution still breaks after I replace the x87 with regular branch.
 Fortunately not all regular branch instructions are used in this binary, and the program is executing properly after I replaced JNP with JNLS.

+2023/10/10
+### Gem5 debug again
+Besides the btbUpdate() function that does not update the BTB with new target, there is a BTBUpdate() function that does the job.
+However, the function is not used anywhere in the repo.
+So there's a bunch of unused BTB logic in the code...
+I'll have fetch decode the branchS target for now.